FAQ Becoming a Member

 4. I'm a Certified Appraiser, what kind of membership do I apply for?

-A certified appraiser would apply for Designated REALTOR® membership and follow all of the REALTOR® membership requirements.
-If the certified appraiser is associated with an office with a Designated REALTOR® they would apply for Affiliate membership.
+A certified appraiser would apply for Affiliate membership and follow all of the membership requirements.

 5. What is the difference between a REALTOR® and a Designated REALTOR®?